Choosing Between Snapshot and Log-Based Backups

 def verify_log_continuity(self, manifest_path: str) -> bool:

-"""Parses log manifest, verifies sequential LSN/WAL progression and checksums."""
+"""Verify sequential LSN/WAL progression and per-segment checksums."""

 manifest = Path(manifest_path)